Mahi902/DocuWritePro/README.md

 • Requirements: The main condition is that the original copyright notice and the license text must be included with any distribution of the software.

 ### Legal Info
 Learn more about DocuWrite Pro's Privacy Policy, Terms of Use & Third Party Policies at [Legal Documents](https://github.com/Mahi902/DocuWritePro/legal-documents).
-DocuWrite Pro uses service third party providors and Java Script libararies.
-Check DocuWrite Pro API usage [here](https://mahi902.github.io/DocuWritePro/ctpn.html)
+DocuWrite Pro uses services from third party providors and Java Script libararies.
+Check DocuWrite Pro API usage [here](https://mahi902.github.io/DocuWritePro/ctpn.html).

 ## Statistics